dhis2/reference-org-unit-sync/README.md

 ### Target DHIS2 Server

 The target DHIS2 servers are the servers receiving synchronisation updates originating from the primary DHIS2 server.
 Each of the target server's DHIS2 administrator needs to grant Web API access to the consumer app.
-Such access should include permissions for:
+The DHIS2 user representing the consumer app in the target server should have the following metadata authorities:

-   * Deleting organisation units
+   * Add/Update organisation unit
-   * Importing organisation units, organisation unit groups, and organisation unit sets.
+   * Delete organisation unit
-   * Creating messages and tickets
+   * Add/Update organisation unit group
-   * Creating and deleting data store entries
+   * Add/Update organisation unit group set

 ### Publisher